mingpapilio/Codes_Favorability/README.md

 # Codes_Favorability

-This repository has the codes and data for the manuscript "__Warmer environments harbor greater thermal trait diversity__".
+This repository has the codes and data for the manuscript "__Warmer environments harbor greater thermal trait diversity in moth assemblages__".
 There are two sections in this repository: simulations and empirical analysis.

 ## Description of the Data and File Structure